 Where Would You Build an Underwater Colony?

 Like the Conshelf II, located in the Red Sea, a new underwater habitat might be built on a continental shelf.
 Every continent has one — the seabed extending through shallow water from land to the open ocean, legally demarcated at 200 nautical miles from the shore.
-Given no governmental or financial restrictions — a carte blanche, says Cousteau in his French accent — he’d like to see early habitats constructed along the tropical belt (the equatorial region between the tropics of Capricorn and Cancer) as well as the polar caps.
+Given no governmental or financial restrictions — a carte blanche, says Cousteau — he’d like to see early habitats constructed along the tropical belt (the equatorial region between the tropics of Capricorn and Cancer) as well as the polar caps.
 The latter make for a bold but extremely compelling prospect, subject as they are to a heightened state of flux due to climate change.
 Cousteau says the technology exists to withstand that.

 “You don’t want unnecessary risk, but the ocean is volatile by nature,” he says.
 “To monitor underwater sea vents or climate change-related issues … then one has to build a habitat capable of dealing with such things.
 Of course, as soon as I say that I’m reminded of the story of the Titanic and how it was indestructible and all that, so I never want to state that absolutely … but it can be done.”